Pylons/pyramid/docs/narr/traversal.rst

 Here's what happens:

-- bfg traverses the root, and attempts to find foo, which it finds.
+- :mod:`repoze.bfg` traverses the root, and attempts to find foo, which it finds.

-- bfg traverses foo, and attempts to find bar, which it finds.
+- :mod:`repoze.bfg` traverses foo, and attempts to find bar, which it finds.

-- bfg traverses bar, and attempts to find baz, which it does not find ('bar' raises a ``KeyError`` when asked for baz).
+- :mod:`repoze.bfg` traverses bar, and attempts to find baz, which it does not find ('bar' raises a ``KeyError`` when asked for baz).

 The fact that it does not find "baz" at this point does not signify an error condition.
 It signifies that:

-- the "context" is bar (the context is the last item found during traversal).
+- the :term:`context` is bar (the context is the last item found during traversal).

-- the "view name" is ``baz``
+- the :term:`view name` is ``baz``

-- the "subpath" is ``('biz', 'buz.txt')``
+- the :term:`subpath` is ``('biz', 'buz.txt')``

-Because it's the "context", bfg examimes "bar" to find out what "type" it is.
+Because it's the "context", :mod:`repoze.bfg` examimes "bar" to find out what "type" it is.
 Let's say it finds that the context is an ``IBar`` type (because "bar" happens to have an attribute attached to it that indicates it's an ``IBar``).

 Using the "view name" ("baz") and the type, it asks the :term:`application registry` (configured separately, via